 Side effects common to ALL and its treatment, especially chemotherapy and stem cell transplantation, include:

 - Infection.
-Your infection risk increases during chemotherapy when your body doesn't produce enough white cells to keep your immune system working properly.
+The infection risk increases during chemotherapy when the body doesn't produce enough white cells to keep the immune system working properly.

 - Graft versus host disease.
-If you undergo an allogeneic stem cell transplantation, you're at risk of developing graft versus host disease (GVHD).
+Patients who undergo an allogeneic stem cell transplantation are at risk of developing graft versus host disease (GVHD).
 GVHD develops when the donor's immune cells mistakenly attack the patient's normal cells.
 GVHD can be mild, moderate or severe - even life threatening.